 If you wish to make a claim for backdating of benefit you must do so in writing to the Housing Benefits Manager at the Council Offices together with your reasons for not claiming at an earlier date.
-Backdating is limited to six months for working age claimants and for three months for pensioners.
-From 1 April 2016 the backdating of housing benefit will be limited to one month for working age claimants as per Central Government.
+Backdating is limited to one month for working age claimants and for three months for pensioners.

 It is expected that people will take reasonable steps to find out if benefits are due to them.
 For example, the Citizens Advice Bureau offers help and advice, as does the local authority itself.